Jingzhou Hubei, China Travel Guide

 Formal community-based tourism programs for foreign guests are limited, but direct engagement aids communities.

-Be aware of potential scams and harmful practices, though less common in Jingzhou.
+Watch out for possible scams and harmful practices, though less common in Jingzhou.

 Identify reputable local charities or non-governmental organizations.

-Support projects that benefit the community holistically.
+Support projects which are beneficial to the community holistically.

-Be aware of potential scams (e.g., "tea ceremony" scams, inflated prices for foreigners, notably in extremely touristy areas – less common in Jingzhou however always possible).
+Watch out for possible scams (e.g., "tea ceremony" scams, inflated prices for foreigners, notably in extremely touristy areas – less common in Jingzhou however always possible).
 Avoid engaging in activities that exploit animals or local people.

 Purchase souvenirs directly from local artisans or small shops.
 This ensures your money directly supports the local economy.